plushambush/rest-server/README.md

 ## Contributors

-Contributors are welcome, just open a new issue / pull request.
+Contributors are welcome, just open a new issue / pull request..